 Having great stock photos are crucial for better visuals, but having bare stock photos isn’t enough.
 You need to be able to customize your social media posts to resonate with your audience.
 Using stock photos, you can create customized social media graphics with text, shapes, icons, and much more to help cater your message to your audience.

 Infographics are a great way to engage with your audience and they provide an easy way for your readers to consume your content.
 If you’re looking to highlight quantitative information, creating a real estate infographic is the way to go and is a highly shareable piece that shows industry expertise.
-Venngage wrote a great post that explains the benefits of using infographics in real estate and we also compiled a list of the most popular infographic templates!
+Venngage wrote a great post that explains the benefits of using infographics in real estate and we offer a selection of pre-designed infographic templates for your needs.
+Check them out!

 Snappa is a great tool to create these real estate social media marketing graphics.
 You have the ability to select from a large collection of free stock photos and you can build a graphic with text and icons – all in one application.